Switch .com Best Exchange Rates .com Best Exchange Rates .com Best Exchange Rates

 8. The Kazakhstani Tenge is not widely accepted outside of Kazakhstan, so it is important to exchange it for a more widely accepted

-Travel Ideas and Money Tips for Kazakhstan
+Travel money for Kazakhstan

 Kazakhstan is a landlocked country in Central Asia, with a population of around 18 million.
 The country is bordered by Russia to the north, China to the east, and Kyrgyzstan, Uzbekistan and Turkmenistan to the south.
 The capital city is Astana, and the official language is Russian.